 What Is Compulsory Voting?

-Compulsory voting occurs when a state or nation requires all of its citizens to vote.
-In many countries today, voting is required by law.
+Compulsory voting happens when a state or nation requires its citizens to vote.
+In many countries, the law requires that all citizens exercise their civic duties.
 But in most cases, the penalty for not complying is so mild that the term "compulsory" is a bit of a misnomer.

-As one might suspect, compulsory voting can have a big impact on voter turnout, especially on some categories of the electorate.
-Making voting mandatory tends to bring out demographic groups that are often under-represented in voluntary votes.
-This often includes:
+As you might suspect, compulsory voting can significantly affect voter turnout, especially in some categories of the electorate.
+Making voting mandatory tends to bring out demographic groups often under-represented in voluntary votes.

 • Younger citizens